The impact of big winners on passive and active equity investment strategies: Introduction

-Passive investing has a number of advantages over an active strategy.
+Passive investing has several advantages over an active strategy.
 First, passive investing products have lower fees relative to active mutual fund fees~\cite{Finrafee:2022}.
-The higher fee effect is cumulative and represents a headwind for active investors.
-Second, active managers (like all humans) have cognitive and emotional biases.
-In particular, the deposition effect states that investors tend to sell winning investments and hold on to losing investments.
-Third, the impact of missing market's best days.
-For example, missing the ten largest days in S\&P 500 leads to under-performance by 55\%, and seven of the best ten days occurred within two weeks of the ten worst days, that makes market timing challenging~\cite{JPM:2022}.
-Another important factor is the effect of a few big winner stocks that can grow by a factor of ten or more over a long enough time frame, which produce an outsized share of the market returns.
+The Morningstar investment research firm estimated that passive US fund investors saved \$38 billion in fees in 2021 compared to what they would have paid to have their money in active funds.
+The higher fee effect is cumulative (this effect is also called "a tyranny of compounding costs") and represents a headwind for active investors.
+Second, active managers, like all humans, have cognitive and emotional biases.
+In particular, the disposition effect states that investors tend to sell winning investments and hold on to losing investments.
+Third, the impact of missing the market's best days can be huge.
+For example, missing the ten largest days in S\&P 500 leads to underperformance by 55\%, and seven of the best ten days occurred within two weeks of the ten worst days, which makes market timing challenging~\cite{JPM:2022}.
+Another important factor is the effect of a few big winner stocks that can grow by a factor of 10 or more over a long enough time-frame, which produces an outsized share of market returns.
 The last factor is the objective of this study.

-Despite all odds, successful active managers who outperform the market do exist.
-The question arises what are the main success factors?
-One possible reason could be that successful managers are aware of headwinds and intentionally try to minimize them with intelligent risk control.
-Also, understanding the broad market growth and inflation regimes (regime investing) as well as market timing can also be critical~\cite{Faber:2007}.
-Overall, it remains an open question whether one can identify big winners early enough and systematically outperform an index.

-Although news are dominated by stories of successful managers who constructed portfolios showing large returns, we show statistically that this effect is fragile.
-Over a long period of time, the risk of missing out on a big winner and falling behind the market is high.
-In that regard, hard work of researching stocks is not always rewarded and the active investing under-performance is counter-intuitive.
-A "lazy" or "doing nothing" passive approach has a higher statistical chance of outperforming industrious portfolio managers.